 If treble and bass are not enough, go the whole hog and build yourself a treble/mid/bass tone stack equipped beast.
 If you’re into mids, the W.I.S.C GT5 ‘Halcyon’ is a tone fiddler’s dream.
 You would think that adding a mid pot is straight forward.
-However, when we a talking active Baxandall stacks, nothing is simple and everything is a compromise.
+However, when we are talking active Baxandall stacks, nothing is simple and everything is a compromise.
 After a complete stack overhaul, I think I got pretty close to the frequency response of the GT5 ‘Classic’.

 Even with an extra pot you still get 13db and -19db of treble boost and cut respectively.
-Because of the truck load bass in the circuit, 4db and -22db of respective bass boost and cut was perfect.
+Because of the truck load of bass in the circuit, 4db and -22db of respective bass boost and cut was perfect.
 Keeping in mind that mid frequencies around the 1kHz range are super sensitive to the ear, a mid cut and boost sweep range of 9db is nearly bang on.
 And just so you can check the treble/mid/bass tone stack frequency response out for yourself, I’ve included a set of plots that represent the full sweep of the stack.

 The W.I.S.C GT5 ‘Halcyon’ full plans pack includes: